mmcasetti/mphil-thesis/current/thesis-outline.md

 * why what how - the usual
 * PPAD (it won't come back until appendix but it's in the background)

-## Games, Polytopes and Gale Strings
+## Complexity, Games, Polytopes and Gale Strings

+### The Complexity Classes P and PPAD

+Computational complexity background!

 ### Normal Form Games and Nash Equilibria